medge-tools/medge-map-editor/README.md

 ### Inside Blender

-Inside UnrealEd meshes and materials are refenced by their package path inside the GenericBrowser.
+Inside UnrealEd meshes and materials are referenced by their package path inside the GenericBrowser.
 We can replicated this structure inside Blender using Collections.
 You need a Collection named `GenericBrowser` and add child Collections with the name of the packages as they are in the UnrealEd GenericBrowser.

 The following actors are implemented and are accessible from the addon panel: